 Composed by co-authors John Frederick Coots and Haven Gillespie in 1934, the rights to the song ‘Santa Claus is Comin’ to Town’ were assigned to Leo Feist’s music publishing company, one of the largest publishers of popular music at that time.

 On September 24, 1981, J. Fred Coots sent Feist a notice to terminate the 1951 agreement.
-The notice selected October 23,
+The notice selected October 23, 1990 as the effective date of termination.

 On December 15, 1981, Coots and his heirs entered into an agreement with EMI.